fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Confidence is the food of the wise but the liquor of fools.

 We should have more reverence for Scripture than to allow ourselves to transfigure its sense so freely.
   John Calvin